mbgh/tvgenerator/README.md

 -------------

-The `TVGenerator` uses the [`StdLogicVector`](https://github.com/mbgh/stdlogicvector) in order to represent signal of arbitrary length and provide an easy to use conversion between number representations of several basis (decimal, binary, hexadecimal, etc.).
+The `TVGenerator` uses the [`StdLogicVector`](https://github.com/mbgh/stdlogicvector) class in order to represent signals of arbitrary length and to provide an easy to use conversion between number representations of several bases (decimal, binary, hexadecimal, etc.).

 Usage
 -----

 Personally, I usually use the `TVGenerator` as a dynamic library and link it against a certain *main* program, which uses it to generate the respective test vector file(s).
-This *main* program is usually a testing environment for a software model I have written for a certain hardware architecture I am going to design.
+This *main* program is most of the time a testing environment for a software model I have written for a certain hardware architecture I am going to design.